mwa-templates/template-maven-pom-project/README.md

 ### Source code adjustments

-- The POM file contains the following placeholders that need to be replaced with their actual values.
+The POM file contains the following placeholders that must be replaced with their actual values:

 	$PROJECT_GROUP_ID$
 	$PROJECT_ARTIFACT_ID$